Structured Prompts Improve Evaluation of Language Models: Methodology

 \subsection{Experimental Setup}

-\textbf{Implementation details.} We evaluate four frontier LMs (Table~\ref{tab:models}).
-We initialize each DSPy program with HELM’s baseline instruction for comparability.
-DSPy then applies its own standardized prompting modules, treating the full HELM prompt as input.
-For BFRS and MIPROv2 optimizers, we follow DSPy’s data separation: the demonstration pool is bootstrapped \emph{exclusively} from the training split, while candidate prompts are evaluated on a \emph{disjoint} held-out validation split from the original training partition; neither optimizer ever sees the HELM leaderboard test set.
+We evaluate six LMs (Table~\ref{tab:models}).
+We initialize each DSPy program with HELM’s baseline instruction.
+For BFRS and MIPROv2, we follow DSPy’s data separation: the demonstration pool is bootstrapped \emph{exclusively} from the training split, while candidate prompts are evaluated on a \emph{disjoint} held-out validation split from the original training partition; neither optimizer ever sees the HELM leaderboard test set.
 Each benchmark’s loader creates a fixed train/val partition (default 90/10 with the same seed), and we cap both bootstrapped and labeled demonstrations at $K\leq3$ per module.
+BFRS uses 16 optimization trials and MIPROv2 uses 13.
 All final scoring is performed via HELM, so outputs are judged identically regardless of how they were produced.
 All results reflect single, deterministic runs (temperature = 0), matching HELM's experimental setup.
 For HELM baselines, we report HELM's public leaderboard scores when the setup matches ours: (i) identical LM API version, (ii) zero-shot prompting, and (iii) no CoT reasoning.
 For benchmarks where the leaderboard setup does not match, we reproduce them with single, deterministic runs.

-\textbf{Metric calculation.} To summarize gains, we take the mean of the three structured prompting methods (Zero-Shot CoT, BFRS, MIPROv2); for each LM, we first macro-average across benchmarks, and then average the $\Delta$ (absolute \% change over baseline) across LMs.
-The change in variability ($\sigma$) is reported analogously.
+To assess whether gains reflect systematic per-instance improvements rather than noise, we apply an exact two-sided McNemar test to paired correct/incorrect outcomes, with Benjamini-Hochberg FDR correction for multiple comparisons.
+Under a pooled analysis aggregating all benchmark instances across models and benchmarks, each structured prompting method (Zero-Shot CoT, BFRS, and MIPROv2) shows a statistically significant improvement over the baseline.